alphagov/govuk-design-system/src/components/panel/index.md

 ### Confirmation panel

-The confirmation panel is part of a [confirmation page](/patterns/confirmation-pages/) and tells the user the outcome of their journey as a heading.
+The confirmation panel is part of a [Confirmation page](/patterns/confirmation-pages/) and tells the user the outcome of their journey as a heading.
 You might also give more detailed information as description text.

 {{ example({ group: "components", item: "panel", example: "default", html: true, nunjucks: true, open: false, size: "m", titleSuffix: "second" }) }}